morganhowell95/426Final/README.md

 Aaron
 ====
-What needs to be done:
-create a model for users to save past code allow them to choose code they wrote and submitted in the past let them load this code up into codemirror (the text editor) then we just need to clean up the css and HTML
+1. create a model for users to save past code
+2. allow them to choose code they wrote and submitted in the past
+3. let them load this code up into codemirror (the text editor)
+4. then we just need to clean up the css and HTML

 Nancy